wireapp/wire-server/deploy/services-demo/README.md

-  ├── nexmo-credentials.yaml         <- dummy credentials for the nexmo API (used by brig) ├── proxy.config                   <- dummy credentials for multiple proxied services (used by proxy) ├── twilio-credentials.yaml        <- dummy credentials for the twilio API (used by brig) ├── demo.sh                          <- bash script that generates needed secrets and starts all services └── README.md                        <- this file
+  ├── nexmo-credentials.yaml         <- dummy credentials for the nexmo API (used by brig) ├── proxy.config                   <- dummy credentials for multiple proxied services (used by proxy) ├── twilio-credentials.yaml        <- dummy credentials for the twilio API (used by brig) ├── create_test_user.sh              <- bash script that creates a user and prints the credentials created ├── demo.sh                          <- bash script that generates needed secrets and starts all services └── README.md                        <- this file
 ```